 I first learned that love isnâ€™t optional when my heart was broken into a million pieces by my husband of 20 years.
 Up until that point I illusively thought that I had willingly entered into the highly desired status of eternal love.
-I now realize that I had put myself, visit web and my relationship, physician on a pedestal so high that when we fell, I cracked open in humpty dumpty style.
+I now realize that I had put myself, and my relationship, on a pedestal so high that when we fell, I cracked open in humpty dumpty style.
 The un-relenting physiological experience of that breakup proved to me forever that when it comes to matters of the heart, we donâ€™t have much say.
-As human beings […]
+As human beings we fall in […]

 Dr. Andra Brosh May 14th, 2013

-The process of divorce is hard enough, treatment but when you have to co-parent with an ex who has become the bane of your existence, stuff things can get worse.
+The process of divorce is hard enough, but when you have to co-parent with an ex who has become the bane of your existence, things can get worse.
 Some parents become better at being caregivers after divorce because they find their own voice and style outside the relationship.
-Others transform into an unrecognizable version of themselves, medications making parenting a horribly intolerable experience.
+Others transform into an unrecognizable version of themselves, making parenting a horribly intolerable experience.
 Either way, when you canâ€™t stand the person you are parenting with, life can become a drag, and the battle becomes exhausting.
 Read on.

 Dr. Andra Brosh April 17th, 2013

-When your spouse walks away from your marriage, health a rational explanation may prove elusive.
+When your spouse walks away from your marriage, a rational explanation may prove elusive.
 Here are five tips for finding meaning where answers are lacking.
 Read on.